Get insider access

 2. Best Upper Mid-Range Monitor For Xbox Series S

-If the Dell Alienware AW2725DF is out of your price range or you don't need its high-end features, check out the LG 27GS95QE-B, which you can usually find for a bit less.
-The LG has an OLED panel, so it displays deep blacks in dark rooms, but it's a WOLED panel, so it doesn't display the same vivid colors and bright highlights as the Dell's QD-OLED.
+If the MSI MPG 271QRX QD-OLED is out of your price range or you don't need its high-end features, check out the ASUS ROG Strix OLED XG27AQDMG, which you can usually find for a bit less.
+The ASUS has an OLED panel, so it displays deep blacks in dark rooms, but it's a WOLED panel, so colors aren't as vivid as on the MSI.
 However, one advantage of using a WOLED is that blacks don't look purple in bright rooms like on a QD-OLED panel, so it's a good choice no matter the environment in which you game.
+Plus, it's one of the brightest OLEDs available thanks to its MLA+ technology, and it fights glare well.

-The LG also has a lower refresh rate than the Dell, but that really doesn't make a difference for gaming on your Series S, and it should only be something you consider if you have a high-end PC gaming setup, too.
-Besides that, the LG has HDMI 2.1 bandwidth to take full advantage of the Xbox and has a near-instantaneous response time for sharp motion.
+The ASUS also has a lower refresh rate than the MSI, but that really doesn't make a difference for gaming on your Series S, and it should only be something you consider if you have a high-end PC gaming setup.
+Besides that, the ASUS has everything you'd expect from a gaming monitor, like sharp motion handling and low input lag, but because it doesn't have HDMI 2.1 bandwidth, it doesn't downscale 4k @ 120Hz signals but supports any other signal from the console.

 See our review